 One of the early pioneers of round tables for student-led discussions was Edward Harkness.
 In 1930 he donated millions to his Philips Exeter Academy to transform their instructional model.
 The money was used to reduce class size to 12 students, and to purchase “Harkness Tables.”

 As a result, Philips Exeter has become a leader in student-centered and discussion-based instruction.
 Today, the school and its partners even sell Harkness Tables and provide training on student-led discussions.

 I never had an official Harkness table, but I could get a similar effect by arranging desks in a circle or oval.
 I always taught more students than a Harkness Table could accommodate anyway.
-So I would have two groups that hold parallel discussions at separate tables.
+So I would sometimes have two groups hold parallel discussions at separate tables.

 The horseshoe arrangement is similar, and works well for whole-group class discussions.
 Since students still face the teacher, it reinforces a somewhat teacher-led model.
 The horseshoe can be useful if you are planning to switch between lecture and discussion.

 Putting another row of desks inside the horseshoe creates a double-horseshoe” setup.
 This arrangement can accommodate larger groups, especially in smaller classrooms.